-- (1) Question effects.
+- Question effects.

-- Self-selection bias.
+- (2) Self-selection bias.

 - (3) Selection bias.

 - (4) Non-response bias.

 - (5) Transferring findings.

-Smit ts programme often runs polls on questions such as: "Do you approve or disapprove of Wayne h as the All Black coach?"
-Viewers are then invited to phone in their vote at a cost of oximately 99 cents per minute.
+5. sport Smith is programme often runs polls on questions such as: "Do you approve or disapprove of Wayne has the All Black coach?"
+Viewers are then invited to phone in their vote at a cost of eximately 99 cents per minute.
 Identify two sources of bias in this form of survey.
-8. ques E magazine, 20 December 1993, reported that 70% of Americans answered "Yes" to the tion "Do you favour stricter gun-control laws?"
-The figure was obtained from a telephone poll 00 adult Americans.
+6. ques E magazine, 20 December 1993, reported that 70% of Americans answered "Yes" to the tion "Do you favour stricter gun-control laws?"
+The figure was obtained from a telephone poll of adult Americans.
 Are the following statements true or false?
-Explain briefly.
-The sample was too small to provide any useful results. (ii) The survey does not take into account the views of homeless people. (iii) The survey may be inaccurate due to non-response bias. (iv) The survey should be repeated so that it includes a control group.
-9. drug drugs are to be compared.
-A group of 20 people are each randomly allocated one of the two s.
-Neither the people who were treated nor the doctor who administered the drugs knew who got lrug.
+Explain briefly. (i) The sample was too small to provide any useful results. (ii) The survey does not take into account the views of homeless people. (iii) The survey may be inaccurate due to non-response bias. (iv) The survey should be repeated so that it includes a control group.
+7. drug drugs are to be compared.
+A group of 20 people are each randomly allocated to one of the two s.
+Neither the people who were treated nor the doctor who administered the drugs knew who got h drug.
 Which best describes this situation?
 (1) An observational study.
 (2) A double blind experiment.